QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Check for secrets
 - We should also have a higher level notion of what we offer to the users.
 - See how viewpoints are important here.
+- Add a glossary with the most important concepts.

 **Roles**
 The following roles are involved in the development and use of a virtual lab:
-- A virtual lab technician / scientific software developer at LifeWatch VLIC
+- A virtual research environment engineer / scientific software developer at LifeWatch VLIC
-- A virtual lab developer / person creating the content of the virutal lab
+- A virtual lab developer / person creating the content of the virtual lab
 - A virtual lab user.
     - A user can do the following:
         - Run the containerized model or pipeline